Sceptre/sceptre-sam-handler/README.md

 ### How does this handler work?

-When using _only_ sam cli (not Sceptre) to deploy using `sam deploy`, SAM CLI effectively performs 3 steps:
+When using _only_ sam CLI (not Sceptre) to deploy using `sam deploy`, SAM CLI effectively performs 3 steps:

-1. SAM cli builds the all the various resources special SAM resources, resolving dependencies.
+1. SAM CLI builds the all the various resources special SAM resources, resolving dependencies.
 These would include Lambda functions and Lambda layers.
 It copies any locally-referenced files and resolves any dependencies into a directory called `.aws-sam`.
 This is the sam behavior as running `sam build`.
-2. SAM cli then transforms all SAM template URIs that reference local filepaths to S3 keys (among other) transformations it applies, uploads any built artifacts to those s3 keys, and saves the transformed template.
+2. SAM CLI then transforms all SAM template URIs that reference local filepaths to S3 keys (among other) transformations it applies, uploads any built artifacts to those s3 keys, and saves the transformed template.
 This is the same behavior as running `sam package`.
-3. SAM cli finally takes that transformed template (along with a local sam config and any other cli arguments) and performs CloudFormation stack create/update with them.
+3. SAM CLI finally takes that transformed template (along with a local sam config and any other CLI arguments) and performs CloudFormation stack create/update with them.

 When you use Sceptre with this handler, the SAM handler performs steps 1-2 above to create a template